maxplanck-ie/dissectBCL/docs/usage.rst

 ^^^^^^^^^^^^^^
 Often, the biggest issues encountered will be wrong barcodes.
 An indication of this can be:

-- low got vs requested ratios
+- low actual vs requested ratios
 - high undetermined indices

 Entry points here would be the email received, cross-referenced with outlanefolder/Reports/Top_Unknown_Barcodes.csv and outlanefolder/demuxSheet.csv